redhat-cip/dci-openshift-agent/README.md

   `ironic-{api,conductor,inspector}`
 - Check the logs of the `ironic-*` pods with `sudo podman logs <pod>` and look for errors/exceptions
-- Is your `ironic-inspector` able to interact with the BMCs?
-Try logging yourself to the pod (`sudo podman exec -it ironic-inspector /bin/sh`) and make sure there is connectivity to the BMC e.g. `ipmi -I lanplus -H <BMC host> -U <BMC user> -P <BMC password> power status`
+- Is your `ironic-conductor` able to interact with the BMCs?
+Try logging yourself to the pod (`sudo podman exec -it ironic-conductor /bin/sh`) and make sure there is connectivity to the BMC e.g. `ipmi -I lanplus -H <BMC host> -U <BMC user> -P <BMC password> power status`